tutumcloud/influxdb/README.md

 SSL SUPPORT
 -----------
 By default, Influx DB uses port 8086 for HTTP API.
-If you want to use SSL API, you can provide `SSL_CERT` as an environment variable.
+If you want to use SSL API, you can set `SSL_SUPPORT` to `true`  as an environment variable.
 In that case, InfluxDB will disable HTTP API on port 8086 and start to listen on port 8084 for SSL connection.

+If you provide `SSL_CERT`, system will use user provided ssl certificate.
+Otherwise system will create a self-signed certificated, which usually has an unauthorized cerificated problem, not recommend.

 The cert file should be an combination of Private Key and Public Certificate.
 In order to pass it as an environment variable, you need specifically convert `newline` to `\n`(two characters).
 In order to do this, you can simply run the command `awk 1 ORS='\\n' <your_cert.pem>`.
 For example:

 ```docker run -d -p 8083:8083 -p 8804:8084 -e SSL_CERT="`awk 1 ORS='\\n' ~/cert.pem`" tutum/influxdb:latest```